-The science behind the forensic analysis is to compare the unknown or questioned with known standards.
+The science behind forensic analysis is to compare the unknown or questions with known standards.
 This is true for both fingerprint and questioned document examinations.

 Fingerprint never changes but handwriting or signature does.
 In fact, no two handwriting/signature samples can be exactly the same.

 Both disciplines have different concepts of individuality.
 So, how to meld them when a QDE has fingerprints on a questioned document?

 Should the examiner process fingerprint first?
 Or questioned document?
 Which one should be prioritized?
 What types of development techniques are employed?

 Like these questions, this post addresses a number of similar queries related to fingerprint development in questioned document cases.

 Which One should be Preferred: Fingerprint or Questioned Documents?